 Consider using heavier paper stock, studies have shown that sturdy paper stock is better perceived.
 Textured materials offer something different whilst Forest Stewardship Council (FSC) certified materials are an excellent choice as they are environmentally friendly and sustainable.

 Almost everyone uses standard credit card size (e.g. 85mm x 55mm), so having a different business card size or shape, such as a square, will help your card stand out.

-Another option is to select a surface texture with a twist.
+Another option for an effective business card is to select a surface texture with a twist.
 Most will specify standardised finishes such as uncoated, or matt, silk, gloss coated; additional foil, thermography, UV coating, embossed or debossed elements within your business card design will present a different visual and tactile feel.

 Many people will try to pack as much information on their business card as possible; this only serves to confuse matters.

 You should include the main information i.e. business name, your name, job title (if relevant), contact details (e.g. landline and mobile numbers, and email) and the company website uniform resource locator (URL).
 Some choose to no longer include address details where contact is preferred by phone, email, website or online social media.